Mary Townsend – Executive Director

 She also taught ESL classes at Trinity Mission Center of the United Methodist Church in Forest, MS, and at Tyson Foods in Carthage, MS, over a period of 8 years.
 She helped to establish the Immigration Clinic of Catholic Charities Jackson and was the Director of that program from 2003 to 2004.
 She was a founding member of MIRA!
 (Mississippi Immigrants Rights Alliance) and served as an officer and member of the Board of Directors for several years.

 Ms. Townsend returned to the Gulf Coast in July, 2006 to work for Hispanic/Latino Ministries of the United Methodist Church as a long-term recovery caseworker for Spanish-speaking victims of Katrina.
 She helped to found El Pueblo in 2007 and has been providing immigration legal services there ever since then.
-She is a Department of Justice Fully Accredited Representative and she now serves as the Director of El Pueblo.
+She is a Department of Justice Fully Accredited Representative and she now serves as the Executive Director of El Pueblo.

 Sophie Woodruff – Staff Attorney